Sarah L. Keller, Ph.D.

 Salutations

 My background is in biological physics; my Ph.D. is in physics from Princeton University with Sol Gruner.
 At Princeton I studied how the lipid composition of a membrane altered the activity of an ion channel in that membrane using voltage-clamping and x-ray scattering.
 I then became a post-doc with Joe Zasadzinski back when he was at the University of California at Santa Barbara.
 There, I looked at other membrane and surfactant systems with electron microscopy.
 I did a second postdoc at Stanford with Harden McConnell and studied lipids in monolayers: how the miscibility critical point and the propensity for complex formation depend on lipid composition.
-I have been a faculty member at the University of Washington since 2000.
+I have been a faculty member in the Department of Chemistry at the University of Washington since 2000.

 UW and Seattle